MZanggl/mockzen/README.md

 Make any piece of code testable!
 Easily mock any dependencies in your code during testing

-- doesn't matter what paradigm you are using - no rearchitecture to ioc containers required
+- doesn't matter what paradigm you are using - no rearchitecture to DI and ioc containers required
 - doesn't matter the way you or your NPM dependencies import/export functions, classes, etc.
-- doesn't matter if function, class, instance of class, variable, etc.
+- doesn't matter if function, class, instance of class, NPM library, variable, etc.
 - guaranteed mocking or immediate failure - no implicit behavior
 - requires minimal code changes